michaelayeung/flask-on-docker/README.md

 ```

 4. **Access the Web Application:**
-Open a browser and go to:
+Open a browser and upload an image at the following link.

 ```
 http://localhost:8080/upload
 ```
-Then, upload an image.

 5. **View the Image:**
-To view the image, go to:
+To view the image go to the following link on your web browser.

 ```
 http://localhost:8080/media/IMAGE_FILE_NAME
 ```

 6. **Shut Down the Containers:**
-To remove the containers and volumes run:
+Run the following to remove the containers and volumes.
 ```
 $ docker compose -f docker-compose.prod.yml down -v
 ```